 Hiring a Lawyer

 I have handed a large number of wrist injury cases.
-I know the medical experts in these cases, I know the defense experts, and I know how to put these cases in the position to get the best settlement or verdict we possibly can.
+I know the medical experts in these cases, I know the defense experts, the insurance adjusters, and I know how to put these cases in the position to get the best financial compensation for you that we possibly can.
 You also need a personal injury attorney who will fight for you.
 I will fight for you and so will my law firm.
 If you need a lawyer, call Ron Miller at 800-5553-8082.
 You can also get more information about your options and get a free case evaluation online here.